 There are several reasons a team may choose to launch with a minimum viable product.

 Perhaps competition is hot in the marketplace, and you need to stake your claim quickly.
-Or maybe you’re exploring a totally new territory, and need to validate your concept with users in a realistic setting.
+Or maybe you’re exploring totally new territory, and need to validate your concept with users in a realistic setting.

 Either way, releasing an MVP to end-users is a fantastic way to gather valuable feedback whilst there’s still some time and budget to make improvements.